seattlejs/seattlejs.com/README.md

 - clone this repo
 - `npm i`
+- install the Begin CLI, see instructions [here](https://begin.com/docs/getting-started/installing-the-begin-cli)

 ## Setup

 If you need to run/test the mailing list subscription action (`POST /signup`) you will need to configure the following environment variables: `CIO_SITE_ID`, `CIO_API_KEY`, `CIO_APP_KEY`

-### Begin Setup

-Once again this app uses [Begin](https://begin.com) for its deployments.
-You will have to install the Begin CLI before running the start script as outlined [here](https://begin.com/docs/getting-started/installing-the-begin-cli).

 ## Run dev server